TeamHypersomnia/Hypersomnia/docs/pages/todo/brainstorm_now.md

 - Uhh can't we force just separate resources?
 	- The domain overrides complicate the shit out of creation pipeline
 	- We could later have virtual resources

-- How do we spec the organisms?
-	- We thought of a separate domain
-	- But that sucks because an organism can be either background or foreground as well (think insects vs underwater aquarium)
-	- So we'll just have a tick like with neon map: Organism behavior (advanced)

 - Note that even if we wanted to make this aquarium manually
 	- we'd still need those lab walls with overridden domain